|

 Newscaster, commentator.

-Paul Harvey has been broadcasting since his high school drama
+Paul Harvey was in broadcasting ever since his high school

-coach in Tulsa took him to a local radio station where he got a job that
+drama coach in Tulsa took him to a local radio station where he got a job

-included some announcing.
-68 years later, he signed a contract which
+that included some announcing.
+68 years later, he signed a contract

-would extend his career to 2011 when he turns 91.
+which would extend his career to 2011 when he would have turned 91.

 In 2001, his news and comment programs were heard by 22